A film screening brings community members together in a comfortable and relaxing atmosphere to tackle a conversation that is often silenced.

 - Mental illness is treatable.

-Screenings will also provide an opportunity to connect the audience directly with partner organizations who are working locally, regionally or nationally on the issue and who have already developed paths to increase awareness and improve outcomes.
+A film screening will also provide an opportunity to connect the audience directly with partner organizations who are working locally, regionally or nationally on the issue and who have already developed paths to increase awareness and improve outcomes.

 NO LETTING GO is ideal for: